EvaGraceSmith/EvaGraceSmith/README.md

 <!-- ### Hi there, I'm Eva Grace!  -->
 <h2 align="center">Welcome to my GitHub! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h2>

-#### I am a full stack software developer, educator, artist, and former youth leader who can be found coding, discussing code with my husband and daughters, and drinking Kumbucha.
+#### I am a full stack software developer, educator, artist, and former youth leader who can be found coding, discussing code with my husband and daughters, playing with our puppies and drinking Kombucha.

 #### 😄 Pronouns: She/Her

 #### 🌱 I’m currently learning React JavaScript while sharpening my skills in CSS.

-#### ⚡ My Passion: I am hoping to inspire others to join this dynamic and fascinating field.
+#### ⚡ My Passion: To use my talents and skills to make my corner of the world a better place.

 #### 💻 Check out these two Web Pages that I built and am most proud of: